MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/references-openapi.md

 ## $ref in PathItem Objects

-This scenario is unsupported in OpenAPI.NET.
+This scenario is supported in OpenAPI.NET.

 ```yaml
 openapi: 3.1.0